bmaxwell112/BSG-BourbonStateStream/Read Me.md

 Open the BourbonStateGaming.json in your favorite text editor.

-Do a find and replace for "D:/Files/Dropbox/" without quotes and replace it withe file location of this repository.
+Do a find and replace for "D:/Files/Dropbox/" without quotes and replace it with the file location of this repository.

 Save and close the file.